№ 01 · 92106 · from surfing To sunsets

 HighPoint Loma High School.

-Private / charterHigh Tech High / High Tech Middle at Liberty Station, The Rock Academy.
+Private / charterHigh Tech High / High Tech Middle at Liberty Station, Warren Walker, St. Charles, The Rock Academy, Point Loma Nazarene University

 Where to eat, shop, walk